 Make Yourself Visible

 Motorcycles are much smaller than regular vehicles, so they’re easier to miss.
 That’s why you must make yourself as visible as possible.
 Before you head out on your motorcycle, put on bright-colored clothes.
-Other motorists will be more likely to notice you on your motorcycle if you have bright colors on.
+Other motorists will be more likely to notice you on your motorcycle if you’re wearing bright colors.

 Take a Motorcycle Safety Course